phone icon in white color

 Is it possible to predict how cataracts grow?

 No. It is almost impossible to predict how fast cataracts can grow.
-Most age-related cataracts progress slowly over the period of years.
+Most age-related cataracts progress slowly over years.
 But there are many exceptional cases where cataracts advanced faster than predicted and caused permanent blindness in the patients.

 Will cataracts return after having the surgery?